- Planning for your Photography Workshop - January 27, 2020

-Yosemite valley is blessed with vibrant fall colors if you hit it right, with never disappointing displays from red to gold.
+Yosemite Valley is blessed with vibrant fall colors if you hit it right, with never disappointing displays from red to gold.
 Each season gives us a unique show with winter’s ice formations and fluffy white snows reaching the valley floor.
-This soon melts away to white bright displays of dogwood flowered trees in spring, along with Columbine and coneflowers on the valley floor by summer.
+This soon melts away to white bright displays of dogwood flowering trees in spring, along with Columbine and coneflowers on the valley floor by summer.

 Knowing where to be in the valley when building your photographic composition is highly critical in order to take advantage of its reflective light.

 Changing weather and clouds have so much to do with how it affects the light as it dances magically throughout the valley.